rahulrdhoka/qa_projects/QA_Projects_Experience.md

 **Project # 4: AHM –PHIT (USA) – Aetna** <br>
 **Client: Active Health & Aetna** <br>
 **Project Description:**  <br>
 MAHP MyActiveHealth serves as the gateway for members to all online Active Health programs and offers the below features & options: A full featured, claims-populated and member-reported electronic Personal Health Record.
 A comprehensive, proprietary Health Risk Assessment, that includes Healthy Action Items, a prioritized and personalized health ‘to do’ list.
 Online components to our NCQA-accredited Disease Management program.
 Online components to our Lifestyle Coaching (wellness) program.
 Active Challenge, powered by a partnership with Shape Up, is a year-round wellness offering for employees.
-The Rewards Center, which is designed to accommodate various client incentive program configurations.
+The Rewards Center, which is designed to accommodate various client incentive program configurations. <br>
 **Responsibilities:** <br>
 *	Worked in Safe Agile methodology with Bi Weekly Rapid Release & In Sprint automation approach
 *	Attended daily Scrum calls to review User Stories in Sprint & Provide Sprint Status to Scrum Master.